 Deva curl says that their products are free from Sulfates, Parabens, Silicones, Paraffin, Mineral Oil and Phthalates.
 There are unfortunately some ingredients that I wish weren’t in there still!

 - One condition original: This has formaldehyde releasing Diazolidinyl Urea in it and also Iodopropynyl Butylcarbamate which is acutely toxic when inhaled and is banned in aerosols in some countries.
 It also has Propylene Glycol.
 I wouldn’t use it on Isabella.

 - Low poo original: This has formaldehyde releasing Diazolidinyl Urea in it and also Iodopropynyl Butylcarbamate which is acutely toxic when inhaled and is banned in aerosols in some countries.
 It also contains Cocamidopropyl Betaine, Propylene Glycol which I’d prefer weren’t there as well as PEG-7 Glyceryl Cocoate which enhances skin absorption.
 I wouldn’t use it.

-- Natural Baby Conditioning Detangler: This contains the formaldehyde releaser sodium hydroxymethylglycinate and phenoxyethanol which I wish weren’t in there.
+- Natural Baby Conditioning Detangler: This contains the formaldehyde releaser sodium hydroxymethylglycinate and phenoxyethanol which I don’t want in there.
 It also contains cetrimonium chloride as a preservative which is another skin irritant.
-Not my favourite, but there are much worse options out there!
+Not my favourite.

 - Gentle lather shampoo: This has the formaldehyde releasing Diazolidinyl Urea in it and also Iodopropynyl Butylcarbamate which is acutely toxic when inhaled and is banned in aerosols in some countries.
 It also has Cocamidopropyl Betaine in it which I’d prefer wasn’t there.
 You can definitely find better options.